 ‘I shore my first ‘real’ sheep at the age of 8.
 When I was 9, I shore my PB of 61 lambs.
 When I was 11 I shore 91 ewes for the day.
 On my 13th birthday I shore my first 100 – cause like what else do you prefer to do on your birthday?
 When I was 14, I shore my first 200 (220 crossbred lambs) and have now shorn over 200, over ten times.
 Mum and Dad used to joke that I’d be ready for a career change by the time I was 17.
 Phhftt….I’m only just getting started.’

-Now, at the age of fifteen, Caleb is still smashing personal bests and has 300 sheep shorn for the day in his sights.
+Now, at the age of fifteen and based at Macarthur, Victoria, Caleb is still smashing personal bests and has 300 sheep shorn for the day in his sights.
 An update as this story was being written was sent to me.

 ‘I shore my new personal best of 280 by 5:15 My best run was 90 and if I didn’t have to shear dorset/ south down rams the first run I would’ve got my 300.’
 (His weekly total was well into the 1100’s)